 There are occasions where you don’t want to add a mount to an image but still give the illusion of one being there.
-This can be done in Photoshop by extending the size of the canvas to create and border and then adding a keyline to distinguish the two.
+This can be done in Photoshop by extending the size of the canvas to create a border and then adding a keyline to distinguish the two.

 Open the image you want to work with and make a duplicate layer.